Course Title: Bachelor of Arts in Tourism Management

 Study Abroad Opportunities

-Our internship programme will provide you with opportunities to take your work placement in Ireland or abroad through the links our school has with industry.
+Our internship course will provide you with opportunities to take your work placement in Ireland or abroad through the links our school has with industry.

 Graduates pursue a variety of career paths both within and outside the tourism industry.
 Those who remain in the industry hold roles in tourism and hospitality operations, visitor attraction management, online booking companies, travel agencies and publicly funded tourism bodies.

 - Cabin Crew

 - Heritage Officer